 A Background of the Prestigious Firefighter Challenge Coin

-Firefighter challenge coins are reserved for a special kind of brave - learn everything you need to about earning one of these prestigious coins, here.
+Firefighter challenge coins are reserved for a special kind of brave

 A census from 2015 reported that there were about 1,160,450 local firefighters in the United States.
-Each one of these people is part of a force tasked with protecting us like the military or police forces.
+Each one of these people are part of a force tasked with protecting us like the military or police forces.

 One of the ways firefighters are being honored is by the use of a firefighter challenge coin.
 Each coin has a special design and with an event or specific honor in mind.
 Then firefighters who show dedication above and beyond the call of their duty receive a coin.